medmain/layr/packages/document/README.md

 // STEP 3: create the registry, putting the store and all models together const registry = new Registry({Movie, Actor, store});
 ```

+## Model definition

+Go to [@storable/model](https://github.com/medmain/storable/tree/master/packages/model) documentation to see how to create models, using fields and validators.

 ## CRUD features